TABLE OF CONTENTS

 - Plank.
 50-80 seconds.

-Rest and recover.Remember to rest and recover.
+It's important to remember to rest and recover after a core workout.
 Recovery can take from a day to a week.
 Overtraining a sore muscle group is ill-advised.
 We recommend focusing on other areas while allowing the trained muscle group to recover for 2-3 days.
 This also allows for a well-balanced exercise program.